YAS-SIIN/RobotRootFounder/README.md

-This assignment asks you to implement a validation program that checks whether a schedule is valid.
+This application implements a validation program that checks whether a schedule is valid.
 A schedule contains the following data:

 1. A set of 1 or more robots.
 Each robot has an origin point, which is an (x, y) coordinate.